rashika-dabas/Student-Placement-App/README.md

 - Interpreted placement data of 300 students to save the model as a PKL file considering Random Forest Classifier
 - Built a Flask app and used it to test URL requests with the help of Postman software
 - Integrated the app results to execute a mobile-friendly app via JavaScript and XML in Android Studio
-### Result: Deployed the Flask app on Heroku and generated student placement results focusing on CGPA on a mobile app
+### Result: Deployed the Flask app on Heroku and generated student placement results focusing on CGPA through a mobile app